 On paper, this looks like a simple dish with no real twist.
-It just happens that I'm a sucker for a good chile relleno.
-I especially like this variation where the chiles are baked instead of fried because they're easier to make at home.
-(Believe me, I like the fried ones, too).
-I found the recipe in Lourdes Castro's Simply Mexican—it turned out to be one of the tastiest dishes I've made in weeks.
+It just happens that we're suckers for a good chile relleno.
+In this variation, inspired by Lourdes Castro's Simply Mexican, the chiles are baked instead of fried, making it much easier to cook at home.

 - 6 poblano chiles

 - 5 ears fresh corn, husks and silks removed

 - 2 tablespoons olive oil

 - 2 cups Monterey Jack cheese, or other Mexican melting cheese

 - ½ cup Mexican crema

 Adjust oven rack to upper middle position and preheat oven to 375°.

 Meanwhile, if you have a gas stove, turn heat to high on one of the burners, and set as many of the poblanos as will fit on the grate.
 Cook, flipping and moving the chiles often with a pair of tongs, until blackened on all sides.
 If you don't have a gas stove, turn on broiler to high.
 Place chiles on a baking sheet covered with aluminum foil, and place underneath the broiler.
 Cook, flipping occasionally with a pair of tongs, until blacked on all sides.

 When chiles are blackened, transfer to a plastic bag and seal.
 Let them steam for at least five minutes.
 When done, peel off the blackened skins.
 Cut a slit down the side of each, starting under the stem and continuing down to the tip.
 Carefully remove the seeds, being careful not to tear the chile.